 Imagine standing on stage and speaking about your expert topic to a huge crowd of strangers.
 How does that feel in your body?
 Bit stressful?

 Now imagine being at a party and getting introduced by a friend to a single stranger, and talking to them about your expert topic.
 Now how does that feel?
 Lighter?
 Easier?

-Your writing will be clearer and more engaging if you write it for an audience of one.
+Your copywriting will be clearer and more engaging if you write it for an audience of one.
 In marketing-speak, this person is called your Ideal Client.
 Direct your marketing efforts towards attracting the type of customers you most enjoy working with.